ross-alexander/src/dynasm/dynasm-riscv.md

 on Linux on the RV64I instruction set there currently is no support for luajit.

 The first thing to migrate luajit is to add RV64I support to dynasm.
-As the RV64I ISA is a classic RISC ISA either MIPS64 or AARCH64 (aka ARM64) should be a good base to work from.
+As the RV64I ISA is a classic RISC ISA either MIPS64 or AARCH64 (aka ARM64) is a good base to work from.

 ## MIPS64 vs ARM64 base

 The MIPS64 was chosen by the porters of the Javascript V8 engine.
-There is a large amount of documentation around the MIPS64 ISA.
+There is a large amount of documentation around the MIPS64 ISA as it was the primary RISC architecture for teaching.
 However the availability and long term support for MIPS64 hardware is much less than ARM64.
-As AARCH64 is almost a completely new ISA rather than an extension of the existing ARMv7 ISA, with many of its quirks removed, it is a good enough starting pointing.
+As AARCH64 was almost a new ISA rather than an extension of the existing ARMv7 ISA, with many of its quirks removed, was is a good starting point.

 # Getting started

-The starting point was [jitdemo](https://github.com/haberman/jitdemo).
+The original starting point
-This is based around x86_64 but has an basic C example, a trivial dynadm example and BF interpreter.
+was [jitdemo](https://github.com/haberman/jitdemo).
+This is based around x86_64 but has an basic C example, a trivial dynasm example and Brainf*ck interpreter.
+This was a good introduction to dynasm but it was solely for X86.

-Another source is [dasm-a64](https://github.com/zenkj/dasm-a64), an early port of dynasm to AARCH64 ISA.
-This isn't completely identical to the ARM64 dynasm now in luajit but it close enough that the BF example was trivial to fix.
+A critical source was [dasm-a64](https://github.com/zenkj/dasm-a64), an early port of dynasm to AARCH64 ISA.
+This isn't completely identical to the current ARM64 dynasm now in luajit but was close enough that the Brainf*ck example was trivial to fix.

-# RV32I/RV64I assembly
+# RV64I assembly

 The Assembly Programmer's Manual is in some of the unprivileged spec documents but otherwise can be found